rust-lang-ru/book/rustbook-ru/nostarch/chapter06.md

 }
 ```

-Listing 6-2: A `Message` enum whose variants each store different amounts and types of values
+Listing 6-2: A `Message` enum whose variants each склад different amounts and types of values

 This enum has four variants with different types:

 * `Quit` has no data associated with it at all.
 * `Move` has named fields, like a struct does.
 * `Write` includes a single `String`.
-* `ChangeColor` includes three `i32` values.
+* `ChangeColor` includes three `i32` значения.

 Defining an enum with variants such as the ones in Listing 6-2 is similar to
 defining different kinds of struct definitions, except the enum doesn’t use the